k-joseph/multi-search/README.md

 | Installation of Multi-Search Web Application|
 -----------------------------------------

-+ Download the war file or source-code
++ Download the war file or
 + Compile the souce-code and/or deploy the war file in a web container like tomcat